zenodo/zenodo/INSTALL.rst

 We recommend to work using
-`virtual environments <http://www.virtualenv.org/>`_ so packages are installed locally and it will make your live easier. ``(zenodo)$`` tells your that the *zenodo* environment is the active one.
+`virtual environments <http://www.virtualenv.org/>`_ so packages are installed in an isolated environemtn . ``(zenodo)$`` tells your that the *zenodo* environment is the active one.

 .. code-block:: console

     $ mkvirtualenv zenodo
-    (zenodo)$ # we are in the invenio environment now and (zenodo)$ # can leave it using the deactivate command.
+    (zenodo)$ # we are in the zenodo environment now and (zenodo)$ # can leave it using the deactivate command.
     (zenodo)$ deactivate
     $ # Now join it back, recreating it would fail.
     $ workon zenodo
     (zenodo)$ # That's all there is to know about it.

-Let's install Invenio and Zenodo in the environment just created.
+Let's create a working copy of the Invenio and Zenodo source code in the just created environment.

 .. code-block:: console